simul/simul.github.io/ref/simul/base/BaseProfilingInterface.md

 Gets the profiling report as text.

-**st** Determines if the text should be returned as HTML, including colour formatting.

-**return:** null if it fails, else the debug text.

 ### <a name="GetEvent"/>simul::base::ProfileData  const * GetEvent(simul::base::ProfileData, int)
 Get profile data for the event at index i.
 Returns NULL for i<0 or i>= number of events.

-Get profile data for the event at index i.
-Returns NULL for i<0 or i>= number of events.
 Null parent means the top-level events.

 ### <a name="GetMaxLevel"/>int GetMaxLevel()
 Call this to get the maximum level of the profiling tree.
-Call this to get the maximum level of the profiling tree.

 ### <a name="SetMaxLevel"/>void SetMaxLevel(int m)
 Call this to set the maximum level of the profiling tree.
-Call this to set the maximum level of the profiling tree.

 ### <a name="StartFrame"/>void StartFrame()
-Call this at the start of the frame to reset values.
 Call this at the start of the frame to reset values.